junjiebalatero/mardz-web3-todolist-ganache/README.md

-# mardz_web3_todolist
+# mardz todolist app - web3 blockchain truffle react metamask ganache

   npm install

 # Things to do when you change the code:

   truffle compile

   truffle migrate --reset

-# To run the app locally run ganache then:
+# To run the app locally run ganache first then:

   npm run dev